Glossary

 Legacy Language Version

-Language versions that were previously available for download, but are no longer recommended for use due to age, risk of exploit, or obsolescence.
+Language versions that were previously available for download, but are no longer recommended for use due to age, risk of exploitation, or obsolescence.

 Library